Tell Me How: Speedy Delivery, Lower Costs When Ports Go Digital – So What’s Stopping Them?

 Roumeen Islam: Could you explain a bit more what you mean by resilience?
 We’ve mentioned the pandemic, but are there other areas where it might improve other situations and where it might improve resilience?

 Martin Humphreys: If you think about the number of paper-based transactions, obviously the government’s implications are removed by moving over to an electronic data interchange system or digitalization, a digital system.
 Moving over to a digital system, a digitalized system, assuming that you have consistent power supply, and assuming that you have understanding on the part of the operators, you essentially get a stronger system that is more efficient in terms of cost and time but is also more robust to interference.

+The pandemic gives us an excellent example about how the resilience of a system can be tested by the unexplained or unexpected.
 Another unfortunate, recent tragedy was the explosion in Beirut port on August the fourth.
 Now, at the time, that halted all the operations in the port, because the container terminal was a little bit further away.
 They had an electronic system in place.
 They were able to get back up and running in some form within days.

 Roumeen Islam: I see.
 And I assume then, you hedge your gains, any kind of risk, it could be weather related ones as well.
 You’re better able to manage.

 Martin Humphreys: As long as your power supply doesn’t go down because of the cyclone or the hurricane, yes.

 Roumeen Islam: That’s a very important point, indeed.
 So, I think our listeners might be interested in hearing about all the port and ship infrastructure that’s involved in delivering goods.
 Could you describe for us a logistical chain for some goods that we use every day?